eltay89/eltay89.github.io/_posts/2025-08-08-ai-search-algorithms-a-z.md

     C -.-> G("...
 Not Explored!");
 ```
 Here is the logic for the diagram above:

-1. MAX explores **Move 1**.
-It sees that after its move, the best that MIN can do is force the game to an outcome of **7**.
+First, MAX explores **Move 1**.
+It looks ahead and sees that if it makes this move, the best that MIN can do is force the game to an outcome of **7**.

-2. MAX now knows it has an option that guarantees a score of at least 7.
+Second, MAX now knows it has an option that guarantees a score of at least 7.

-3. MAX starts to explore **Move 2**.
+Third, MAX starts to explore **Move 2**.
 It sees the first possible outcome is **3**.

-4.  **STOP!** MAX knows that MIN will always choose the lowest score.
+Finally, it stops.
+MAX knows that MIN will always choose the lowest score.
 Since 3 is worse than the 7 MAX can already get from Move 1, there is no reason to explore this branch any further.
 The path to node `G` is pruned.

 This simple optimization lets game AIs "think" many more moves ahead, making them formidable opponents.
 From blindly stumbling through a maze to strategically outwitting a human player, search algorithms are the engine that drives artificial intelligence.